Welcome to the 1958 National Child Development Study

 If you can’t find the help you need on our surveys and documentation pages, please contact email@example.com

-If you have queries regarding downloading the data, please contact the UK Data Archive.
+If you have queries regarding downloading the data, please contact the UK Data Archive at the UK Data Service.

 Qualitative data now available from the 1958 birth cohort study